How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 Besides the ins and outs of cat ownership, here are some other interesting cat facts:

-• The Cat Fanciers’ Association (CFA) 2021-22 Top Cats in Championship winner was a Longhair Japanese Bobtail female who won Best Cat and Best of Breed awards.
+• The Cat Fanciers’ Association (CFA) 2023-24 Top Cats in Championship winner was a Black Persian male who won Best Cat and Best of Breed awards.

 • There are more than eight hairless cat breeds.
 (And you thought the Sphynx was all alone!)

-• Early colonists sailed from Europe and unleashed felines to the USA.
+• Early colonists sailed from Europe and unleashed felines in the USA.

 • For centuries, the Russians have considered cats to be good luck.